 How to build production-ready SaaS systems: scalable multi-tenant architecture, GDPR compliance, and an engineering standard for the DACH market.

-Building a B2B SaaS solution for the DACH market means facing a double challenge from day one: the software must not only work, but also be scalable, secure, and fully compliant from the first commit.
+Building a B2B SaaS solution for the DACH market means facing a double challenge from day one: the software must not only work, but also be scalable, secure, and compliance-ready from the first commit.
 Mistakes in architecture or data-protection compliance cost a multiple of what careful upfront planning would have cost.
 Seed- and Series-A-funded startups in particular often underestimate how strongly regulatory requirements and technical debt can throttle growth.
 This guide lays out the requirements, architecture decisions, and validation steps that actually matter.

 | Point | Details |